openhealthcare/opal/doc/docs/reference/form_templatetags.md

 * `date_label` The Label with which to describe the date field (defaults to 'Date')
 * `time_label` The Label with which to describe the date field (defaults to 'Time')
 * `model` The model which we are editing (This is a string that references an in-scope Angular variable)
-* `change`  an Angular directive that fires on change
+* `change`  A javascript function that fires if the field has changed
 * `element_name` If this exists this is an Angular expression that is set to the 'name' attribute of the html datetime picker element